python/mypy/docs/source/generics.rst

 ********************************

 You can also define generic methods — just use a type variable in the method signature that is different from class type variables.
-In particular, ``self`` may also be generic, allowing a method to return the most precise type known at the point of access.
-In this way, for example, you can typecheck chaining of setter methods:
+In particular, the ``self`` argument may also be generic, allowing a method to return the most precise type known at the point of access.
+In this way, for example, you can type check a chain of setter
+methods:

 .. code-block:: python